6vx/audiosplitter/readme.md

 1. Allowing easier access to small parts of the larger whole for sharing etc
 2. Slicing a short piece off to send to Amazon Transcribe, allowing the timestamp to offer a small amount of text based context, even without opening the section to listen.

+## BONUS XP: I want to generate a calendar file

+This is for me.
+I want the start time and file length to pop out after uploading as a calendar file that I can click to add to my calendar.

+Ideally this could integrate some other metadata too, probably collected on same screen as the .TMK upload is.
+So if you name your TMK before sending it up, the calendar entry will be named accordingly.
+If you added GPS data, the calendar will be geolocated accordingly, etc etc etc.

 ## TO INFINITY AND BEYOND

 I expect to be able to make this function in as a cloud service for free